Ghulam Mustafa Tabassum

-He is best known for his many poems written for children, as the creator of the Tot Batot character, and as the translator of many poetic works from mostly Persian into Punjabi and Urdu languages.
+He is best known for his many poems written for children, as the creator of the character Tot Batot, and as the translator of many poetic works mostly from Persian into Punjabi and Urdu languages.

 Early life and career

 Sufi Tabassum was born on 4 August 1899 in Amritsar, Punjab, to parents of Kashmiri ancestry.
 He earned a master's degree in Persian language from Forman Christian College (FCC) in Lahore, Pakistan.
 He worked for and remained with Government College Lahore for his entire career, rising to head the Department of Persian Studies in 1943.
 Tabassum retired from Government College in 1954.

 Sufi Tabassum was also closely associated with the members of an informal literary circle called Niazmandan-e-Lahore.
 This circle's members included Pakistan's noted literary personalities including Patras Bokhari, Abdul Majeed Salik, Imtiaz Ali Taj, M. D. Taseer, Chiragh Hasan Hasrat, Hafeez Jalandhari, Abdur Rahman Chughtai and Majeed Malik.
 Sufi Tabassum also edited the magazine Lail-o-Nahar for a while in addition to working for Radio Pakistan, Pakistan Arts Council and Iqbal Academy.

 In Pakistan, he is considered a pioneer in children's poetry.
 Totbatot and Jhoolnay are his popular poems for children.